The drug users’ museum

 A reorganization of the infrastructural network, to meet the need for evermore rapid and effective means of communication.
 Along with a set of individual strategies of territorialization, accelerating the already ongoing process of urban fragmentation, to satisfy the growing demand for individuality.

-Project [2.4MB] pdf
+Borderline [2.4MB] pdf

 Collages visualizing an urban future in which we will be able to sample the trivialities and exceptionalities of everyday life in much the same way as the amateur composes his or her own music on a computer synthesizer keyboard at home.